 The best way to predict menopause is to keep track of your symptoms.
 If your periods are irregular and your symptoms are getting worse, it’s likely you are approaching menopause.

-If you are younger than 45 years and your periods are irregular or have stopped, your doctor might measure your hormone levels to understand your situation.
+If you’re younger than 45 years and your periods are irregular or have stopped, your doctor might measure your hormone levels to understand what might be causing this change.

-Saliva tests are not an accurate way of predicting menopause, due to fluctuating hormone levels at this time.
+Saliva tests are not an accurate way of predicting menopause, as changing hormone levels can affect the results.

 When to see your doctor